-Could you leave your love life in the hands of nothing more than a saliva or blood sample and your social media antics?
+Could you trust your love life to DNA dating and the details of your social media antics?
 That’s the way the path to true happiness could be heading, as Tabatha Fabray finds out

 The latest research from LoveHoney (the ‘sexual happiness people’) shows that by 2031, you’ll be more likely to meet a partner online rather than off.
 Furthermore, 38% of people will meet the love of their life through online dating sites or apps.

 the biggest growth area in online dating services in the next decade will be the 55 to 64 age group

 It also shows that the biggest growth area in online dating services in the next decade will be the 55 to 64 age group, with a 30% rise in the number of singles in this age bracket.
 There’s a noticeable increase in them signing up to online dating sites.

 Does this surprise you?
 Probably not.

 With the likes of Tinder, Bumble, Grindr, and PlentyOfFish – to name but a few of the most popular online dating apps – it’s impossible to ignore this huge phenomenon in finding your lifelong partner (or even your ‘just for now’ partner!).